Sandra-Be/beauty_salon/README.md

 7. **Gallery Page** - allows to view nail designs and price for procedure.
 That way clients will have better understanding about work Dee's private salon offers.
 8. **Pricing Page** - lists all procedures and prices.
 Each procedure has description which explains what is done during this procedure.
 9. **Contact Me Page** - offers client to send a brief message to nail tehnician.
+10. **Report Page** - views thank you message and buttons to return to Contact Me page or Home page.

 ## Features to Implement in future